-Portable chemical toilets (also known as plastics) are only acceptable for short periods where flushing toilets cannot be provided.
+Portable chemical toilets (also known as plastics) are only acceptable for a short periods where flushing toilets cannot be provided.
 They may be the only achievable way of providing toilet facilities at the start and end of some projects.
-They may also be used in addition to permanent facilities on more remote parts of larger sites.
-If portable chemical toilets are provided they must have hot/ warm running water, so an Oasis style unit with a generator or a solar loo must be used.
+These are more common on temporary and smaller sites or in addition to permanent facilities on more remote parts of larger sites.
+If portable chemical toilets are provided, they must have hot/ warm running water, so an Oasis style unit with a generator or a solar loo must be used.

-Arrangements for mixed use or female only
+Arrangements for mixed use or females only

 All sites must have at least one separate designated lockable toilet and washbasin for alternative to male gender workers and those with health issues.
-A bin with a lid and sanitary waste disposal facilities must be provided, Only on smaller sites (5 or less people at work) this can be a designated lockable toilet and washbasin for the use of all site workers.
+A bin with a lid and sanitary waste disposal facilities must be provided.
+Only on smaller sites (5 or less people at work) this can be a designated lockable toilet and washbasin for the use of all site workers.